 Subconsciously, there are debates going on within us that we seldom actually hear, but that severely influence our thoughts, feelings, and behavior.
 Sometimes Emotional mind wins a subconscious debate that we didn’t even know was taking place.
 This is precisely why you often find yourself doing things that you don’t really want to do, or conversely, not doing things that you do want to do.

-Emotional mind, you see, has played the game of backroom politics on you.
-That’s how Emotional mind works, subconsciously, in the backroom of your logical mind.
+The emotional mind, you see, has played the game of backroom politics on you.
+That’s how the Emotional mind works, subconsciously, in the backroom of your logical mind.
 The conscious part of you that wanted to be productive didn’t get an opportunity to influence your behavior.

 Remember: Emotional mind works subconsciously.